-Once a property implements Rent Stratification, the owner shall re-visit the marketing and advertising strategies currently in place to attract applicants to meet the stratification goals.
+Once a property implements Rent Stratification, the owner shall re-visit the marketing and advertising strategies currently in place to attract applicants according to the property's Affirmative Fair Housing Marketing Plan.

-The SSHP properties have restrictive budgets, and should consider all avenues of advertising, including those that are free such as on www.cthousingsearch.org, regardless of unit availability.
-Social media outlets are a valuable resource for advertising where you can highlight a property's amenities, post pictures of the property as well as showcase social events.
+The SSHP properties have restrictive budgets, and should consider all avenues of advertising, including those that are free, such as www.cthousingsearch.org, regardless of unit availability.
+Social media outlets are a potentially valuable resource for advertising where a property's amenities can be highlighted, including posting pictures of the property as well as showcase social events.